San José, Costa Rica: History

 The population of San José grew during the eighteenth-century colonization planning, which was different from the traditional foundation plans of Spanish cities in Central America.

 Founded in 1736 by order of Cabildo de León, its objective was to concentrate the scattered inhabitants of the Aserrí Valley.
 De León thus ordered the construction of a chapel near the area known as La Boca del Monte which was completed a year later.
 That year St. Joseph was chosen as parish patron, hence its name.
 The chapel, which was very modest, was erected with help from the church of Cartago.

 Unlike neighboring Cartago, San José was not founded by formal decree and thus lacked a city government.
 It was not until the enactment of the Constitution of Cádiz in 1812 that San José had its first city government.
 On 18 October 1813, the area was first defined as a city by presbyter Florencio del Castillo, on behalf of the Spanish government, a title which was then lost in 1814 when Ferdinand VII of Spain annulled the proceedings of the courts.
 The municipal government was restored in 1820 along with the title of city and in 1823 San José became the capital of Costa Rica.
 This makes San José one of the youngest capital cities in Latin America by year of conception.

 Population and economic growth were spurred by improvements in access to water and the installment of the Tobacco Factory in 1782.
 The accumulation of capital brought by tobacco plantations allowed the city to economically surpass neighboring provinces.

 The first modern urban neighborhood carries the name of its founder, the French coffee entrepreneur Monsieur Amon, and was created in the late 19th century, in line with Belle Époque contemporary architecture.
-Barrio Amon, as well as the National Theatre, remain symbols of the so-called Costa Rican coffee golden age.
+Barrio Amon, as well as the National Theater, remain symbols of the so-called Costa Rican coffee golden age.

-Today San José is a modern city with bustling commerce and brisk expressions of art and architecture.
-Spurred by the country's improved tourism industry, it is a significant destination and stopover for foreign visitors.
+Today San José is a modern city with commerce, art and architecture.
+Spurred by the country's tourism industry, it is a destination and stopover for foreign visitors.

 San José exerts a strong influence because of its proximity to other cities (Alajuela, Heredia and Cartago) and the country's demographic assemblage in the Central Valley.